 Origin, Inside the Light Chamber.
 Exhibition at Chobimela IX 2017 Edition.
 More info about the work here – http://sarkerprotick.com/light-space/origin/

 It was late 2006, I was desperately looking for new music, new sound.
-At that point ‘The Doors’ was the most relevant (still is) but I was already through their discography several times, and the world was not the same anymore.
-The bar was set a lot higher.
-Nevertheless, the search for new sound continued.
+At that point ‘The Doors’ was the most relevant (still is) but I was already through their discography several times.
+The search for new sound continued.

 That next year they released, In Rainbows.
 Since then, it’s been almost 10 years I am growing up with their music.
 Never disappointed but only amazed and surprised and inspired of what they can create.
 This summer, I went to see them live for the first time.
 Before my very eyes I saw something extraordinary beautiful and unreal.
 Words can never achieve the vocabulary to describe it.